Tendus/SomeUnityAddressableManager/README.md

 ### Some Addressable Manager Setup
 The pitfall of setting up anything for a specific project, especially one with a tiny development team and a harsh deadline, is that the resulting code is usually fairly rigid.
 It exists for that project only and it can be unwieldy to try and extend to other projects.
 While some of the underlying structure is still viable (The way loading, unloading, and caching is handled is solid IMO), most of the surrounding code needs to be torn down and rebuilt with scalability in mind.
 To that end I split the duties of the AddressableManager into the following system dynamic:
 * Manager: Exists in the Game on it's own GameObject.
 Exposes the Load and Unload functionality as well as handles the Caching.
 Most External calls/needs from code and the Game at large should go through the Manager.
 * Settings: Exposes what should be customizable of the Manager to the Developer.
-Should be where developers define the parameters and threholds for caching to function.
-Should only expose Init sequence calls to External functions
+Should be where developers define the parameters and thresholds for caching to function.
+Should only expose Init and other service sequence calls to External functions
-* AssetLink: The "Block" of cached data that actually holds to the loaded asset.
+* AssetLink: The "Block" of cached data that actually holds the link to the loaded asset.
 Handles the actual Load and Unload calls.
 Is expected to keep track of what has requested it's Asset

 The most straightforward way to explain how the Dynamic works is:
 * On Init, The Manager asks the Settings "What are the Caching rules?"